kuznia-rdzeni/coreblocks/docs/Readme.md

 ## Introduction

-CoreBlocks is going to be out-of-order processor which will implement RiscV microarchitecture and will focus on flexibility which should allow to easy make experiments with different hardware block implementations.
+CoreBlocks is going to be an out-of-order processor which will implement a RISC-V microarchitecture.
+The project will focus on flexibility, which should allow to easily make experiments with different component implementations.

 ## Documentation

-Documentation located in `docs/` directory collect description for whole processor.
-In `Overview` they can be found high level overview of CoreBlocks.
+Documentation located in the `docs/` directory collects description of the whole processor.
+In `Overview` a high level overview of CoreBlocks can be found.